Supporting the workforce to be confident and safe

 - The framework document COVID-19: framework for decision making – Scotland’s route map through and out of the crisis

-As settings plan to welcome back children and families and staff, staff wellbeing must be protected.
+As settings plan to welcome back children and their families and staff, staff wellbeing must be protected.
 Staff will need time to re-connect, to meet, talk and 'check in' with each other.

 In addition, Scottish Government has worked with Early Years Scotland to develop a new Team ELC Wellbeing Hub, a website which sets out vital information for the sector on maintaining their wellbeing at this difficult time, and creates opportunities for staff to connect with each other.

-It is also important that professionals from across the early learning and childcare sector are provided with safe and supportive spaces to connect with colleagues from across Scotland in a virtual environment, to allow for professional dialogue and peer support to take place during this challenging period.
+It is also important that professionals from across the ELC sector are provided with safe and supportive spaces to connect with colleagues from across Scotland in a virtual environment, to allow for professional dialogue and peer support to take place during this challenging period.
 The Scottish Government will work with Education Scotland to create such opportunities, for example via further instances of the successful #BeingMeBlethers professional learning events, which have enabled practitioners from across the ELC and childcare sector to engage in shared learning via Twitter.

 As settings re-open staff will be aware that the pandemic will have had a unique impact on each child and their family, as well as themselves and their colleagues at work.
 It is important that the child is at the centre of their practice to ensure quality, whilst balancing safety and risk.
 Staff should support children and families to understand the need for the changes.